 Fairy Blush Camellia

 Deep pink buds open to reveal dainty, single, apple blossom colored blooms.
-The blossoms' delicate fragrance as well as the smaller growth habit make this well suited to a small courtyard or patio.
-Mid to late season bloomer.
+The delicate fragrance of the blooms as well as the plant's smaller growth habit make this an ideal camellia for a small courtyard or patio.
+A mid- to late season bloomer.
 Evergreen.